raulRT-99/ServerSleepML/README.md

 #percent -> "There are 33% of players sleeping, it needs at least 50%"
 #amount -> "There are 3 players sleeping, it needs at least 5"
 `show: "percent"`

+You can modify percent in-game by the command `/sleeppercent <number:int>`